jbearce/new-site/docs/gulp.md

 2. Runs through all non-binary files in the repository and replaces `__gulp_init_{variable}__` with the values entered.

-*To automate settings, create the file `./.config/.init` with a JSON object containing aligning with the object in the task.*
+*To automate settings, create the file `./.config/.init` with a JSON object aligning with the object in the task.*

 ## Flags